merceiato/snowboard-holiday-calculator/README.md

 ├── main.js
 └── images/
     ├── background.jpg (Snow-capped mountains)
-    ├── happy_face.png
+    ├── happy_face.jpg
-    └── sad_face.png
+    └── sad_face.jpg

 ## How to Use
-1. **Unzip the Project Folder**: Extract the contents of the project folder to your desired location.
+### 1. **Unzip the Project Folder**
+   Extract the contents of the project folder to your desired location.

-2. **Set Up a Python Virtual Environment**:
+### 2. **Run a Local Server**
+   Use Python’s built-in HTTP server to serve the application locally:
    - Open a terminal or command prompt in the project folder.
-   - Create a virtual environment by running:

-     python3 -m venv env

-   - Activate the virtual environment:
+   - Run the following command:
-     - **On macOS/Linux**:

-       source env/bin/activate

-     - **On Windows**:

-       .\env\Scripts\activate

-   - Install any required dependencies (if applicable).
-This project does not require any Python dependencies but setting up the environment ensures isolation for potential future requirements.

-3. **Run a Local Server**:
-   - With the virtual environment active, run Python’s built-in HTTP server:

      python3 -m http.server

-   - Navigate to http://localhost:8000 in your browser.
+   - Navigate to `http://localhost:8000` in your browser to load the application.

-4. **Open the Application**:
+### 3. **Open the Application**
-   - Load the `index.html` file in your browser to start the calculator.
+   - Load the `index.html` file in your browser.

-5. **Input Data**:
+### 4. **Fill in the Form**
-   - Fill in the form fields, choose your options, and press "Calculate."
+   - Enter your budget and trip details:
+     - Select a location or input custom costs.
+     - Choose a budget tier or provide custom costs for food and transfers.
+     - Decide on equipment options or specify custom costs.
+     - Pick a date range for your trip.

+### 5. **Calculate Costs**
+   - Press the "Calculate" button to view the results.

-6. **View Results**:
+### 6. **View Results**
+   - Review the detailed breakdown of costs:
+     - Accommodation
+     - Transport
+     - Lift Tickets
+     - Food
+     - Transfers
+     - Equipment
-   - Review the total expenses, net result, and cost breakdown in the results section.
+   - Compare the total cost against your budget.

-7. **Reset**:
+### 7. **Reset**
-   - Refresh the browser to reset the form.
+   - Refresh the page to reset all inputs.

 ## Notes
-- Ensure all files remain in the correct folder structure for images and links to work.
+- **Custom Fields**:
+  - Additional fields appear dynamically when "Custom" is selected in any dropdown.
+- **Budget Tier Details**:
+  - Click the "?" button next to the Budget Tier dropdown to view descriptions of each tier.
+- **Browser Compatibility**:
-- For best performance, use the latest version of Chrome, Firefox, or Edge browsers.# snowboard-holiday-calculator
+  - For optimal performance, use the latest version of Chrome, Firefox, or Edge.
+- **Local Server Requirement**:
+  - Ensure the application is served via a local server to load assets correctly (e.g., images).

+## Future Enhancements
+- Add a reset button for clearing inputs without refreshing the page.
+- Include more predefined locations and budget tiers.
+- Add accessibility features for improved usability.

+Enjoy planning your snowboarding trip!